 Two types of hard drive self-tests are defined in this proposal.
 One is a short self-test.
 One is an extended self-test.
 The primary goal of the short self-test is to quickly identify if the HDD determines that it is faulty.
 The primary goal of the extended self-test routine is to simplify factory testing during integration by having the HDD perform more comprehensive testing without application client intervention.
-A second goal of the extended self-test is to provide a more comprehensive test to validate the results of the short self-test if there is any question about its effectiveness because its time constraint did not provide sufficient test time to identify a fault condition with the HDD.
+A second goal of the extended self-test is to provide a more comprehensive test to validate the results of the short self-test if its results are judged by the application client to be inconclusive.